-SCS 201 Astronomy (3) Motions and characteristics of planets and satellites, structure of the sun and other stars, stellar development, galaxies, and cosmology, with emphasis on recent discoveries and theories.
+SCS 201 Astronomy (3) History of modern astronomy, solar system models and orbits, structure of the sun and other stars, stellar development, galaxies, and cosmology, with emphasis on recent discoveries and theories.
 Fall semester.
 Prerequisite: sophomore standing.

 SCS 215 Earth and Space Science (3) This course incorporates the disciplines of geology, meteorology and astronomy into a holistic study of planet earth.
 A major goal of the course is to give the student an understanding of the mechanics of God's creation.
 Every semester, evening school.